How To Ship Modular Tailings Systems

 Discharge

-Heavy-lift cranes are again required to discharge modules from the vessel upon arrival at the destination port.
+Employ heavy-lift cranes to discharge modules from the vessel upon arrival at the destination port.

 Inland Transport